nelsonfigueroa/nelson.cloud/content/posts/2024-02-03-ruby-on-rails-download-links.md

 +++
-title = "Ruby on Rails: Enable File Downloads Using link_to" summary = "How to enable file downloads using the link_to helper." date = "2024-02-03" categories = ["Ruby on Rails", "HTML"] keywords = ["Ruby on Rails", "file downloads", "link_to", "Rails helpers", "download attribute", "file serving", "Rails tutorial", "HTML download", "Rails controllers", "web development"]
+title = "Ruby on Rails: Enable File Downloads Using link_to" summary = "How to enable file downloads using the link_to helper in Ruby on Rails." date = "2024-02-03" categories = ["Ruby on Rails", "HTML"] keywords = ["Ruby on Rails file download", "ruby on rails link_to", "ruby on rails html download attribute", "Rails download attribute", "rails html download attribute", "force download Rails", "Rails file export", "link_to download Rails", "Rails JSON download"]
 +++

 In a Ruby on Rails app I was working on, I wanted to include a link that would download a user's data (bank statements in this case) as JSON.